ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 \end{aligned}
 \right\}
 $$
-> _Gaeans_ are **hospitable** planemos — worlds whose surface environments require no special adaptation for unaided human life.
+> _Gaeans_ are **hospitable** planemons — worlds whose surface environments require no special adaptation for unaided human life.
 They maintain **Earth-normal gravity** (⟨0.90 ∧ 1.10⟩⨁), and all other physical parameters — mass, radius, density, and escape velocity — fall within tightly Earthlike bounds.
-These planemos support **shirtsleeve conditions**: humans can breathe the air, walk freely on the surface, and survive long-term without technological intervention.
+These planemons support **shirtsleeve conditions**: humans can breathe the air, walk freely on the surface, and survive long-term without technological intervention.
 > *All Gaeans are Geotics, but not all Geotics are Gaeans*.
 ### Gaean Worlds and the Gravity One Corridor
 Gaean worlds are **hospitable** by definition — capable of supporting unmodified human life on the surface.
 But more than that, their defining feature is a surface gravity **within ±10% of Earth’s**, or:
 * 0.90 ≤ g ≤ 1.10 (in Earth gravities)
 #### The Gravity One Corridor
-This range centers on what we call the **Gravity One Corridor** — the precise locus of all planemo configurations (_mass–density pairs_) that yield **surface gravity = 1.000⨁**.
+This range centers on what we call the **Gravity One Corridor** — the precise locus of all planemon configurations (_mass–density pairs_) that yield **surface gravity = 1.000⨁**.

 ![[The_Gravity_One_Corridor.png]]
 This narrow but critical pathway through parameter space defines the zone of optimal human comfort, physiology, architecture, and biomechanical function.